nithesh-haniyadka/MathClasswithSwagger/README.md

 AddTransient()
 With a transient service, a new instance is provided every time a service instance is requested whether it is in the scope of the same HTTP request or across different HTTP requests.

+When not to use ?
+Singleton service converts Scoped and Transient serivces to Singleton if we inject in Singleton .
+Hence dont inject Scoped and Transient Serviced into singleton service.

+Scoped Services converts Transient services into scoped service if we inject the transient service .
+Hence donot inject the same.